 The "Overlays" button will open a list of all of the overlays that are displayable by the app, shown in Figure 71.
-This includes a colorized elevation overlay and any georeferenced pdf or kmz/kml files that have been imported.
+This includes a colorized elevation overlay and any georeferenced pdf, kmz/kml, or csv files that have been imported.
 Touch the checkbox to toggle the display of that overlay.
 Press the GPS satellite icon at the top to get out of this screen.